Getting the pre-race week wrong can destroy all your hopes of a successful race.

 The problem is that in a caloric deficit, it’s tough to get good training adaptations.
 In addition, your glycogen stores will be low and we’ll get to why it’s important in a bit.
 Moreover, recovery will worsen and you will feel weaker, instead of being in peak shape.

 Remember what confidence is about?
 Comfort in failure.
-So, save the weight loss for the transition phase after the race and go full focus on your goal.
+So, save the weight loss for the transition phase after the race, and focus on your goal.

 6. Load up on carbohydrates